EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Related Work

 Instance segmentation aims to delineate and distinguish individual object instances within an image.
-Detection-based two-stage methods like Mask R-CNN \cite{he2017mask} are intuitive but may struggle in densely packed scenes.
-In contrast, one-stage methods like YOLACT \cite{bolya2019yolact} prioritize speed by producing shared prototype masks, trading off some mask quality.
-Center-based approaches such as StarDist \cite{schmidt2018} and SOLO \cite{wang2020solov2} are robust for convex, densely arranged instances but struggle with irregular geometries.
-Flow-based methods like HoverNet \cite{graham2019hover} and Cellpose \cite{stringer2021cellpose} can accommodate complex shapes but require computationally demanding post-processing and precise flow estimation.
-Lastly, interactive methods like Segment Anything model (SAM) \cite{kirillov2023segment} excel at user-guided segmentation, but their reliance on prompts makes them less effective for fully automatic segmentation in dense scenes.
+Detection-based two-stage methods, such as Mask R-CNN~\cite{he2017mask} and its variants~\cite{cai2019cascade, chen2019hybrid}, are intuitive but often degrade in crowded or highly overlapping scenes.
+In contrast, one-stage methods~\cite{bolya2019yolact, wang2020solov2, lyu2022rtmdet, Jocher_Ultralytics_YOLO_2023} prioritize efficiency by directly predicting instance masks in a single pass, often at the cost of mask quality.
+More recently, query-based transformers~\cite{cheng2021mask2former,li2023maskdino,he2023fastinst} have achieved state-of-the-art performance by reformulating the task as a direct set prediction problem.
+However, their reliance on complex bipartite matching for label assignment and a fixed number of learned object queries make them both computationally intensive and difficult to optimize, especially in scenarios with extremely high instance counts.
+To address this scalability challenge, a fundamentally different bottom-up, proxy-based paradigm has proven highly effective, particularly for dense imagery in biological microscopy~\cite{schmidt2018, chen2023cpp, graham2019hover, stringer2021cellpose, jiang2025mcbl}.
+These methods predict intermediate pixel-level proxies, such as the geometric polygons in StarDist~\cite{schmidt2018} and CPP-Net~\cite{chen2023cpp}, or vector fields like the distance maps in HoverNet~\cite{graham2019hover, horst2024cellvit} and the gradient flows in Cellpose~\cite{stringer2021cellpose, pachitariu2025cellpose}, which are then used to group pixels into individual instances.
+This bottom-up design bypasses the memory-intensive proposal matching overhead during training, and hence scales better in extreme instance-density scenarios.
+Lastly, interactive methods like SAM~\cite{kirillov2023segment} excel at user-guided segmentation, but their reliance on prompts makes them less effective for fully automatic segmentation in dense scenes.